 Wildlife Resources) as set by the Oregon Department of Fish and

-Wildlife, unless DFW has given expressed written authorization.
+Wildlife, unless that agency has given expressed written authorization.

 Suction dredging is not allowed in state